 Breakfast is the cheapest dining option at Chef Mickey’s, at $51 dollars for adults and $33 dollars for children (though prices are subject to change), and is considered an average Disney character dining experience cost.
 Much less than the $65 adult/ $39 child price tag for Disney Princess dining at Akershus or Cinderella’s Royal Table, Chef Mickey’s would be considered a budget-friendly Disney character dining experience.

 Chef Mickey Prices

 Chef Mickey’s breakfast cost may seem high if you’re a first-time visitor to Disney.
 Or if you’re not used to the character dining options.
 But, keep in mind that you are technically paying for a few things here.
 Namely, the Chef Mickey Prices include the chance to see the Fab Five; Mickey, Minnie, Donald, Goofy, and Pluto all in the same place.
 You also get an all-you-care-to-enjoy experience as part of your Chef Mickey breakfast price.
 This means you can have as much as you like of any of the food choices.
 So if you’re watching your Disney Dining Budget, Chef Mickeys is a good choice.
 Chef Mickey’s Dinner cost however is $62 per adult/ $39 per child and falls into our “not really worth it” category.

 Is Chef Mickey’s Worth it?

-Overall, Chef Mickey’s Breakfast was a decent dining experience.
-It was different than other character meals we had, even if ranking somewhat sub-par on our list.
+Overall, the Disney Chef Mickeys Breakfast was a decent dining experience.
+It was different than other character meals we had, even if it ranked somewhat sub-par on our list.
 If you’re visiting Walt Disney World for a short stay and have to be selective then we’d say this is a restaurant you can Skip.
-But if you’re visiting for a longer trip and eager to check out a dining experience here, then breakfast offers the best option.
+But if you’re visiting for a longer trip and eager to check out a dining experience here, then breakfast offers the best option in terms of price.
 What did you think of Chef Mickey’s?